BattlesnakeOfficial/starter-snake-python/README.md

 On every turn of each game your Battlesnake receives information about the game board and must decide its next move.

-Locate the `handle_move` function inside [server.py](server.py#L48).
-Possible moves are "up", "down", "left", or "right".
-To start your Battlesnake will choose a move randomly.
-Your goal as a developer is to read information sent to you about the board (available in the `data` variable) and decide where your Battlesnake should move next.
-Your Battlesnakes move logic lives in [server_logic.py](server_logic.py#L37).
-This is the code you will want to edit.
+Locate the `choose_move` function inside [logic.py](logic.py#L27).
+Possible moves are "up", "down", "left", or "right" and initially your Battlesnake will choose a move randomly.
+Your goal as a developer is to read information sent to you about the game (available in the `data` variable) and decide where your Battlesnake should move next.
+All your Battlesnake logic lives in [logic.py](logic.py), and this is the code you will want to edit.

 See the [Battlesnake Game Rules](https://docs.battlesnake.com/references/rules) for more information on playing the game, moving around the board, and improving your algorithm.